dago/cis-rhel-ansible/NOTES.md

 #Notes and caveats

-These notes are valid as of the CIS Red Hat Enterprise Linux 6 benchmark version 1.3.0.
+These notes are valid as of the CIS Solaris 10 11/06 through 10/09 benchmark version 5.0.0.

 ### Section 1

+###### 1.{1,2}

+This is about currentness of OS release and patches and must be checked manually.

+### Section 2

+##### 2.1

+There is no easy way to check if "netservices limited" has been applied earlier, so we just call it again if in doubt.

 ##### 1.1.1 - 1.1.16
 Existing mounts will be modified with benchmark options.
 Mount points are not created if not pre-existing.